Shehzad2004/CSCE155-C-Lab02/worksheet.md

 to use it to convert the US national debt
 (which as of 2020 was \$26,009,754,625,487)?
 Why or why not?
+No, because int cant store such a large value.

 7. Mixed types

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 4
+The area is 0.000000 square units.
+the result is incorrect.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 5
+The area is 0.000000 square units.
+answer is incorrect.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+By changing 1/2 to 0.5 this gives correct answer.